BlackieCen/murc_robot/README.md

 ## Background

 This strategy was developed in my master thesis, "*Development of an Image-Based Gripping Strategy for Cooperative Object Transport using Mobile Robots*" in [match](https://www.match.uni-hannover.de/).
 As a preliminary project of cooperative object transport using several mobile robots, this thesis focuses on the transportation of an aluminium profile by the cooperation of one mobile robot and a passive flatbed trolley.
-The proposed strategy can help the robot autonomously accomplish the transport task of an object whose weight is beyond the maximum payload of robot arm.
+The proposed strategy can help the robot autonomously accomplish the transport task of an object whose weight is beyond the maximum payload of the robot arm.

 ## Introduction
 ### Task